dragos-tudor/microservices-deno/README.md

   - monitor microservices health (live health).

 ### Observations
-- [std-modules](./std-modules/) contains standard modules [see .Net framework].
+- [std-modules](./std-modules/) contains independent standard modules (some depending only on `std-errors`).
-- [webapi-modules](./webapi-modules/) contains webapi modules [see ASP.Net framework].
+- [webapi-modules](./webapi-modules/) contains webapi modules shared by all microservices.
-- [identity microservice](./identity-api/) use mediator to publish internal messages and to chain multiple message handlers.
+- [identity microservice](./identity-api/) use mediator to publish internal messages and to chain message handlers.
 Use scheduler to resume failed handled messages.
 - [loans microservice](./loans-api/) use in-process caching for discout and interest types [rarely changed].
 - [notifications microservice](./notifications-api/) use jwt authentication and is used by [identity microservice](./identity-api/).
+Like [identity microservice](./identity-api/)  use mediator to chain message handlers.
 - [identity microservice](./identity-api/) and [monitor microservices](./monitor-api) use resilient fetch to communicate with other microservices.
+- `idempotency` is implemented on all message handlers and on [notifications microservice](./notifications-api/) endpoint to deduplicate notifications.

 ### Security
 - public microservices use cookie as authentication mechanism.